 Have you ever been tempted to move to Logroño or to a large city?

-We have had many serious offers to go to Logroño and to cities like London or Dubai, but we want to live here.
+We have had many serious offers to move to Logroño and to cities like London or Dubai, but we want to live here.
 We are deeply attached to our roots.
 Having a restaurant to pay the rent and living in the urban jungle is not for us.

 It seems a firm decision —you have undergone significant renovations in the restaurant.